MdForkanHF/Online_academic_counseling_system/README.md

 # Online_academic_counseling_system

 Scenario for the Code
 System Overview: This program is an Online Academic Counseling System designed to manage users, offer academic resources, and provide basic admin functionality.
 The program allows users to register, log in, view resources, and provides an admin panel for managing the system.

+Scenario for the Code
+System Overview: This program is an Online Academic Counseling System designed to manage users, offer academic resources, and provide basic admin functionality.
+The program allows users to register, log in, view resources, and provides an admin panel for managing the system.